Geisha Girl (film): Plot

-Two American soldiers—Rocky Wilson (Steve Forrest) and Archie McGregor (Archer MacDonald)—serve in the Korea War.
+Two American soldiers—Rocky Wilson and Archie McGregor serve in the Korea War.
 One day they are on the leave in Tokyo.
 The easygoing duo wants to visit night clubs and bars, but GIs are not allowed to enter there.
 Therefore, the two want to find civilian clothing to do what they want.
 They go to a recommended black market shop and buy new cloth.
-Archie discovers strange pills in the breastpocket of the suit jacket, and the sales clerck wants to cancel the deal, but they are interrupted by the military police.
-Rocky and Archie are trailed to a bar where Mr. Nakano (Tetsu Nakamura), who is a powerful gang leader, encounter them and invites them to visit his home, mentioning that there is a geisha school there.
+Archie discovers strange pills in the breastpocket of the suit jacket, and the sales clerk wants to cancel the deal, but they are interrupted by the military police.
+Rocky and Archie are trailed to a bar where Mr. Nakano, who is a powerful gang leader, encounter them and invite them to visit his home, mentioning that there is a geisha school there.

-Rocky Wilson and Archie McGregor are accompanied by stewardess Peggy Barnes (Martha Hyer), who is actually a government spy trying to track down the mysterious pills because they are very powerful explosives, even more dangerous than a nuclear bomb.
+Rocky and Archie are accompanied by stewardess Peggy Barnes (Martha Hyer), who is actually a government spy trying to track down the mysterious pills because they are very powerful explosives, even more dangerous than a nuclear bomb.
 Nakano, assisted by his henchmen and some geisha, tries to get the pills from Archie but fails to do so because one geisha girl, Michiko, informs Peggy who, in turn, informs the police.
-The police captain forcefully invites Zoro (Dekao Yokoo), a powerful hypnotist, to get involved in the events.
+The police captain forcefully invites Zoro, a powerful hypnotist, to get involved in the events.
 The gangsters keep on chasing the pills, but the conjuror-magician finally manages to subdue the villains.
-The two soldiers are left in the Peggy Burnes's custody.
+The two soldiers are left in Peggy's custody.